Skip to main content

 The maximum hike will be 1.5 miles with a 100-foot elevation gain.
 We will be walking on trail over uneven, occasionally steep, ground.
 Walking sticks might be helpful.

-Fairfield Osborn Preserve is a 15-minute drive from Sonoma State's main campus, on Lichau Road in Penngrove.
-Driving directions can be found here.
-Parking is limited so please consider carpooling.
+• Fairfield Osborn Preserve is a 15-minute drive form Sonoma Sate's main campus, on Lichau Road in Penngrove.
+Driving directions will be provided in your registration confirmation and email.

 What to Bring